coffe789/Godot-Hierarchal-State-Machine/README.md

 ### The state tree
 The state hierarchy is organised into a tree using godot's built-in node system.
 All states are children of the RootState, do not put anything that isn't a state in this tree.
 A state inherits behaviour up the tree by 'extending' the script of its parent (see the example).
-This means the state will inherit all of its parent's functions, constant, state transitions, etc.
+This means the state will inherit all of its parent's functions, constants, state transitions, etc.

 As you should understand from the YouTube video, only the lower-level states with no children are considered actual states that can execute (I call these the leaf states).
 Non-leaf states must override the _choose_substate() function, otherwise the machine won't be able to transition down to a real state from there.